 - Overall, the ad instils anxiety in viewers, particularly those who have purchased Facebook likes.

-- Try utilising a fear-based approach to achieve increased click-through rates and conversions the next time you develop a Facebook or Google AdWords ad.
+- Try utilising a fear-based approach to achieve increased click-through rates.
+And also conversions the next time you develop a Facebook or Google AdWords ad.

 - To produce terror, use loss aversion.

-- Going too far is one of the most common faults found in fear-based marketing initiatives.
+- Going too far is one of the most common faults found in fear marketing initiatives.

 - Some people try too hard to stand out and aren’t subtle enough.